The Australian Federal Budget 2025-26 Highlights

 Increased Commitments

-Housing is a key focus, with Labor pledging to increase total housing commitments to $33 billion.
-This includes $1.5 billion through the Housing Support Program and $3 billion in incentive payments under the New Homes Bonus.
+Housing is a key focus, with Labor pledging to increase total housing commitments to $33 billion, including:

 Help to Buy Scheme